-Common Shares The authorized capital stock of the Company consists of an unlimited number of common shares.
+Common Shares The authorized capital stock of the Company consists of an unlimited number of common shares without par value.
 Holders of common shares are entitled to one vote for each share held on all matters submitted to a vote of shareholders.